 This section also allows agencies to maintain their exemption lists for up to seven years before needing to obtain Council concurrence.
-The retroactivity period allows for an agency to review its existing exemption list in light of changes from the Proposed Rules while providing for a check in with the public and the Council to make updates to the exemption list.
+The retroactivity period allows for an agency to review its existing exemption list to reflect the changes associated with the Proposed Rules.